 So here are the ground rules for this challenge.
 For each of four days, I'm allowed to commit just one hour to earthquake preparation, using only the free time I would normally have outside work and family life.

 One thing I realized while embarking on this project: The difference between preparedness and perpetual optimism could be the difference between life and death.
-A year ago, KQED's Craig Miller wrote the following about the Hayward Fault, which runs 40 miles through the East Bay's most densely populated areas and could produce the proverbial Big One at any time:
+In 2018, KQED's Craig Miller wrote a story about the Hayward Fault, which runs 40 miles through the East Bay's most densely populated areas and could produce the proverbial Big One at any time:

 "In terms of exposure of hospitals, schools, lifelines, it's really unequaled," said UC Berkeley seismologist Roland Burgmann.